Koishikawa Korakuen Gardens in Photos

 When is the best time to go?

 Every season at Koishikawa Korakuen is excellent.
-It’s one of the rare places where I enjoy summer.
-Early in that season, it has a huge iris field.
-That is something I try to photograph every year.
+In early summer, it is famous for its huge Japanese Iris field.
+I try to photograph it every year.

-Of course, spring is good too, with plum and cherry blossoms.
-And don’t forget autumn with its marvelous leaves.
+Spring is a crowd favorite with its plum and cherry blossoms.
+But don’t forget autumn with its marvelous red and gold leaves.
 Which one would you choose?
-You have so many choices.

 Where are Kyu-Furukawa Gardens?